jt14den/2017-libcarp-southafrica/_episodes/03-files-convetions.md

 ---

-#In practice, the structure of a good archive might look something like this:
+# In practice, the structure of a good archive might look something like this:

+TODO: good enough scicomp
 - A base or root directory, perhaps called 'work'.

 - A series of sub-directories such as 'events', 'data', ' projects' et cetera

 - Within these directories are series of directories for each event, dataset or project.
-Introducing a naming convention here that includes a date element keeps the information organised without the need for subdirectories by, say, year or month.
+Introducing a naming convention here that includes a date element keeps the information organised without the need for subdirectories by, say, year or month

-???
 * All this should help you remember something you were working on when you come back to it later (call it real world preservation).

 * The crucial part for us is the file naming convention you choose.
 * The name of a file is important to ensuring it and its contents are easy to identify.
 * 'Data.xslx' doesn't fulfil this purpose.
 A title that describes the data does.
 * And adding dating convention to the file name, associating derived data with base data through file names, and using directory structures to aid comprehension strengthens those connection.
----